interledger4j/connector-performance/README.md

 Container Optimized OS.
 That OS requires running a command called `toolbox` to do things like issue `gcloud` commands, but due to the requirement of needing to execute tasks within a shell script we abandoned seeking a solution because `toolbox` essentially creates a new shell and we didn't see a clear way to pipe commands to it.
-We also didn't see an especially clean way of installing `gcsfuse` on that versio of the OS.
+We also didn't see an especially clean way of installing `gcsfuse` on that version of the OS.

 ### Pub/Sub Topic and Scheduler